Our blog

 In our trial phase

-Who doesn't know the sweet and sour physalis or cape gooseberry, whose protective fruit skin is reminiscent of a lantern, which is dry and straw-like when ripe.
+Who hasn't heard of the sweet and sour Physalis or Cape gooseberry, whose protective fruit skin is reminiscent of a lampion, which is dry and straw-like when ripe.
 We are usually only familiar with the ensembles of fruit and lantern, either well draped in a cocktail or crammed together with their peers in a small, cube-shaped basket or box in the fruit section.

 In our trial phase, we have found the physalis plant to be very grateful: Not only does it grow quite quickly, so that it has to be transplanted into a pot on the windowsill or into the warm(!) outdoors in good time.
 It also looks very attractive.
 After just a few weeks, the plant produces its first fruits, which we can enjoy after a few weeks.

-Our test object also grows quickly baby eggplant.
+Our test object baby auberginealso grows quickly.
 However, you need patience for fruit.
-The roots of the eggplants definitely need more space than in the GreenBox, at least if they are also to produce fruit.
-Important for the cultivation of all eggplants: plan for the ripening period, as eggplants harvested too early contain too much of the poisonous solanine, which is bad for our stomachs.
-The ripe eggplant still has a shiny skin, but at the same time it yields slightly when light pressure is applied.
+The roots of the eggplants definitely need more space than in the GreenBox, at least if they are to produce fruit.
+Important for the cultivation of all eggplants: allow for ripening time, as eggplants harvested too early contain too much of the poisonous solanine, which is bad for our stomachs.
+The ripe eggplant still has a shiny skin, but at the same time it yields slightly under light pressure.

-We are looking forward to the results of the recently sown snack peppers and the round zucchini.
-Above all, we are curious about the mini cucumberswhich, with their long tendrils, will certainly do very well in a hanging basket.
+We are looking forward to the results of the recently sown snack peppers and the round courgettes.
+We are particularly curious about the mini cucumbers, which will certainly do very well in a hanging basket with their long tendrils.
 Not everyone has such an edible highlight on their balcony.

 Back to the blog